kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 Let's inspect our file.
 We can do this a number of ways.

-To show the changes of the image, we use `docker diff`.
+To show the filesystem changes inside the container, we use `docker diff`.

 ```
 > docker diff 3186acd26e02

 C /data
-A /data/file.txt
+A /data/log.txt
 ```

 To see the content we copy it out of the container